 Pre-arranged transfer: Upon walking out of the international arrivals, look for a transfer person with a G Adventures sign and your name.
 Ask him/her what hotel he/she will take you to (do not volunteer this information).
 Then present your passport for proof of identity.

-We don't expect any problems, and nor should you, but if for any reason you are unable to commence your trip as scheduled, as soon as possible please contact your starting point hotel, requesting that you speak to or leave a message for your tour leader (if you are not on a group tour please refer to the emergency contact details provided in this dossier).
+We don't expect any problems, and nor should you, but if for any reason you are unable to commence your trip as scheduled, as soon as possible please contact your starting point hotel, requesting that you speak to or leave a message for your tour leader.
 If you are unable to get in touch with your leader, please refer to our emergency contact details.
-If you have pre-booked an airport transfer and have not made contact with our representative within 30 minutes of clearing customs and immigration, we recommend that you make your own way to the Starting Point hotel, following the Joining Instructions.
+If you have pre-booked an airport transfer and have not made contact with our representative within 30 minutes of clearing customs and immigration, we recommend that you make your own way to the starting point hotel, following the Joining Instructions.
 G Adventures will refund the transfer cost if this occurs.

 Is it OK if I am traveling alone?
 Do I have to have a roommate?